Mercedes driver Bottas wins Japanese Grand Prix - WHIZ News

-SUZUKA, Japan (AP) — Mercedes driver Valtteri Bottas surged into the lead at the start and held on to win the typhoon-hit Japanese Grand Prix on Sunday for his third Formula One victory of the season and first since April.
+SUZUKA, Japan (AP) — A blistering start from Valtteri Bottas from third on the grid helped the Finnish driver win the typhoon-hit Japanese Grand Prix as Mercedes wrapped up a sixth-consecutive Formula One constructors championship on Sunday.

+Bottas surged into the lead almost immediately, passing the Ferrari duo of Sebastian Vettel, who started from pole, and Charles Leclerc to take the early lead at the Suzuka Circuit.

-Bottas, who started third on the grid, pulled ahead of Ferrari drivers Sebastian Vettel and Charles Leclerc almost immediately and then used an effective two-stop pit strategy to finish 11.376 seconds ahead of Vettel.
-Bottas’ teammate and championship leader Lewis Hamilton was third.
+Seeking his third win of the season and first since Azerbaijan in April, Bottas managed a two-stop pit strategy to perfection to finish 11.376 seconds ahead of Vettel with Mercedes teammate and championship leader Lewis Hamilton taking third place.

 “Starting third is never easy here but there’s no point giving up,” Bottas said.
 “I had a really nice car and Sebastian had an issue, so it was good to get the lead.
 Really proud of the team, sixth title in a row is so impressive.”

-With Bottas holding a comfortable lead over the closing laps at the Suzuka Circuit, there was a fierce battle for second place between Vettel and Hamilton.
+With Bottas holding a comfortable lead over the closing laps, there was a fierce battle for second place between Vettel and Hamilton.

 Hamilton made a desperate attempt to pass Vettel over the final two laps but was unable to pull ahead.
 But the podium finishes for Bottas and Hamilton ensured Mercedes won their sixth-consecutive constructors’ championship.

 Vettel started from pole position but got off to a bad start.
-Race stewards investigated Vettel over a potential jump-start but ruled that he didn’t.
+Race stewards investigated the German driver over a potential jump-start but ruled that he didn’t’.

 “The lights were on but it was my mistake,” Vettel said.
 “The Mercedes were difficult, they had more pace than us and Valtteri was flying.”